 The Integrity of Prospectively Grading Patients

-While I’ve blogged on this topic before, a recent e-mail from a patient who was turned down by our office as a “GOOD” candidate for the Regenexx procedure makes we want to add another chapter.
+While I’ve blogged on this topic before, a recent e-mail from a patient who was turned down by our office as a “GOOD” candidate for the Regenexx-C procedure makes me want to add another chapter.
 Again, we look at all of the data in advance of seeing the patient and do discourage patients from coming if we think we can’t help.
 I think the e-mail from the patient says it all:

 Dear Jen: